 The Cooler Master MH630 are decent wired gaming headphones.
-They're fairly comfortable for long gaming sessions and their superb detachable boom microphone records voices very clearly so you won't have any problem being understood by your teammates or friends.
-They also have an excited v-shaped sound profile, but they can sound overly boomy and bright and without dedicated companion software, you won't be able to easily tweak them.
+They're fairly comfortable for long gaming sessions, and their superb detachable boom microphone records voices very clearly, so you won't have any problem being understood by your teammates or friends.
+They also have an excited v-shaped sound profile, but they can sound overly boomy and bright.
+Plus, without dedicated companion software, you can't easily tweak them.
 They also have limited controls and block out almost no background noise.

 The Cooler Master MH630 are disappointing for mixed use.
 Although they're fairly comfortable wired gaming headphones, they aren't designed for more casual use.
-They block out almost no background noise like bus engines or office chatter, they aren't stable enough for even moderate exercise, and their bulky design makes them difficult to take with you on-the-go.
-Their excited v-shape sound profile may please some listeners but the lack of dedicated companion software is disappointing.
-However, their boom microphone is one of the best we've tested so far for gaming headphones.
+They block out almost no background noise like bus engines or office chatter, they aren't stable enough for even moderate exercise, and their bulky design makes them difficult to take with you on the go.
+Their excited v-shape sound profile may please some listeners, but the lack of dedicated companion software is disappointing.
+However, their mic has an excellent overall performance suitable for gaming.

 The Cooler Master MH630 are poor for sports.
 As they're designed for gaming, they have a bulky design and aren't very stable on the head, especially if you're wearing them during intense physical activity.
 While they're fairly comfortable, their audio cable can snag onto things and pull your headphones off, especially if you're using their cable lock feature.

 The Cooler Master MH630 are poor for office use.
 Although they're decently comfortable, they isolate almost no office noise at all, and at higher volumes, also leak audio, which can be audible to your workmates around you.
 On the upside, they don't have a battery, so you don't have to worry about recharging them.

 The Cooler Master MH630 are wired gaming headphones and can't be used wirelessly.